 Walking by the streets of this hospitable village of Sao Pedro do Corval, the welcoming nooks await your visit.
-Charming potteries to get to know, where tradition, history and Alentejo art come perfectly together.
-And they originate extraordinary craftsmen pieces, made in a potter’s wheel, baked in wood ovens.
+Charming potteries to visit this Alentejo tradition.
+Extraordinary craftsmen pieces are made in a potter’s wheel, baked in wood ovens.
 Then, they are painted by hand with the golden colours of Alentejo.

 Sao Pedro do Corval – Alentejo gastronomy

 Do you think that Sao Pedro do Corval is all about its wonderful ceramics and terracotta pieces?
 Then, see what else you can do in the parish of master potters!
 Take the opportunity to savour the famous “Assado de Borrego” (Roasted lamb) and “Cozido de Carne” (Meat stew).
 These delicious traditional dishes of the rich Alentejo cuisine are a legacy prepared in “fire bowls”.
 They taste even better when accompanied by a nice red wine from the wineries in Reguengos de Monsaraz.